-Join an online chat group about working at campgrounds, and you'll get all sorts of people telling you what you need to do.
+Join an online chat group or forum about working at campgrounds, and you'll get all sorts of people telling you what you need to do.
 Where to find ads.
 What to put on your resume.
 How many months (or years!) in advance you need to apply for a particular position.
 Before you take what they say to heart, look at their qualifications.
 Have they ever had campground jobs that they liked?
 If so, are your reasons for wanting to work in a park the same as theirs?
 Do you want the same kind of situation?

 When someone offers you employment advice, consider where he is coming from and what his motive is.